WyntrHeart/note/readme.md

 ```
 usage: note NOTE|SUBCOMMAND [ARG1 [ARG2]]
-    Display NOTE or do SUBCOMMAND
+    Display NOTE or do SUBCOMMAND.
+Specify notes by name only, 'note' handles
+    file extensions internally.
 subcommands:
-    help   Display this help text
+    help|h     Display this help text
     ls         List notes and subdirs in note directory.
 If ARG1 is a
                subdir list notes/subdirs inside it.
-    add    Append the string ARG2 to a new line at the end of ARG1.txt
+    add|a      Append the string ARG2 to a new line at the end of ARG1
-    edit   Open ARG1.txt with $EDITOR
+    edit|e     Open ARG1 with $EDITOR
+    clear|clr  Erase contents of ARG1
+    where|w    Print full path to ARG1 (or the note dir if ARG1 is omitted)
-    rm     Remove ARG1.txt
+    rm         Remove ARG1
-    cp     Copy ARG1.txt to ARG2.txt
+    cp         Copy ARG1 to ARG2
-    mv     Move or rename ARG1.txt to ARG2.txt
+    mv         Move/rename ARG1 to ARG2
     mkdir      Create subdir named ARG1
     rmdir      Remove subdir named ARG1
 ```

 This software is licensed under the GNU GPL version 3